 What should I know about STORAGE and DISPOSAL of this medication?

-Store the medication box containing the tesamorelin injection vials in the refrigerator.
+Store the boxes containing tesamorelin injection vials, the provided liquid, needles, and syringes at room temperature away from light, excess heat, and moisture (not in the bathroom).
 Do not freeze.
-Store the box containing the provided liquid, needles, and syringes at room temperature away from light, excess heat, and moisture (not in the bathroom).
-Keep each box tightly closed and out of reach of children.

 What should I do in case of OVERDOSE?